Top Fruits to improve Eyesight

 You won’t find bilberries in the grocery store but you will find them in dried or dehydrated form at the health food store.

-Bilberries are one of the top fruits to improve eye vision and were used by pilots in World War II for this very purpose.
+Bilberries are one of the top fruits good for eyes and were used by pilots in World War II for this very purpose.
 The berries are dark-colored and contain medicinal constituents called anthocyanins.

 These antioxidants are also flavonoids and have the potential to interfere with inflammation, bacterial infections, aging and cancer in the body.